Skip to content

 Introduction

-Step 1: Collect your data
+Step 1: Add scan data & Video

 Step 2: Configure your scan job

-8. In the Location field, enter the preferred name for the output folder.
+1. In the Location field, enter the preferred name for the output folder.
 Emesent Aura will create this folder, which stores all the processed results and data, as a child directory within the raw point cloud folder.

 Step 3: Start processing